bakeitgo/me/posts/cloud-stuff/cloud-native.md

 * Why containers?

-    * They can be easily managed, they are isolated from infrastructure (they act as a single package), guarantee consistency across environments, we can deploy them in any environment that hosts *Docker runtime engine*, they are cheap because we don't have to pre-configure each environment with dependencies and runtime engines everytime.
+    * They can be easily managed, they are isolated from infrastructure (they act as a single package), guarantee consistency across environments, we can deploy them in mostly in all environment that hosts *Docker runtime engine* (depends on CPU architecture), they are cheap because we don't have to pre-configure each environment with dependencies and runtime engines everytime.
 They have smaller size than VM's (it increases density or number of microservices which can run at one time)
+***
+## Differences between VMs and Containers

+* VMs is an Hardware virtualisation, it have an hypervisor above itself (which can run multiple instances of hardware and provides ram rom cpu etc.)

+    * We call it a full system virtualisation ( we work on hardware level )

+    * Isolation - Imagine we have a server, and we want to split its resources, and we are creating different machines which splits it (our server looks like a bunch of servers).
+They are relatively independent (communicating with e.g. vm 1 seems like communicating another server)

+    * Interaction - we interact with hardwares which is managed by hypervisor

+    * Flexibility - we have flexibility around managing how RAM, ROM, CPU threads our VM will use

+* Containers is an hardware virtualisation, on top have *kernel* (helps in communiucation between each other), on top we got *OS* (host OS), on top its every runned containers (it can be more than 1)

+    * We call it an operating system level virtualisation (because all bases on OS)

+    * Process isolation - our application see only things it needs (libraries, binaries etc.) (every container thinks have different host)

+    * Interaction - two things here - namespaces (by it container thinks is operating on different OS), cgroups (they monitor and measure our resources to make sure we will never overload our OS)

+    * Portability - Our container is defined in *single file* so its portable, we store it in repo and it is able to run it mostly everywhere (have to be compatible with cpu architecture ((ARM, x86))

+### *Note: We can mix both approaches*

+***
+## What are containers and why do we care?

+* First let explain concept from where it come from - *VMs*

+    * Problem is we got individual machines / VMs and it is hard to maintain

+    * VMs are ***EXTREMELY ERROR PRONE***

+    * Servers as Pets
+    ##
+    1. Long lived
+    1. 99.999% uptime
+    1. If one went down, troubleshoot and restore

+* Solution - *Containers*

+    * What if we could bundle all our app code, support binaries, and configuration together and only do that once?

+    * It's called an *image*, we put them on servers, if some breaks , we drop it down and setup new

+    * Each one is copy of each other, so problem with hard managing is dropped

+* 3 Phases of *Docker*

+    1. *Build Image* (package everything app needs to run)

+    1. *Ship Image* (ship to runtimes in cloud or local machine)

+    1. *Run image* (execute your application)

+* What else it provides?

+    * CI/CD (test and deploy consistently to different envs. (stage, uat, production))

+    * Different versions of softwares

+    * Roll forward (something is broke? -> ship new image)

 * How to manage containers?